Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Probabilistic Safe Online Learning and Recursive Feasibility

-In this section, we present a safe online learning algorithm that guarantees safety of the true plant \eqref{eq:system} with high probability.
+In this section, we present the safe online learning algorithm that guarantees safety of the true plant \eqref{eq:system} with high probability through the recursive feasibility of \eqref{eq:gp-cbf-socp}.
 Our algorithm uses the nominal dynamics model of \eqref{eq:nominal-model} and the online stream of data collected by the system as its state trajectory evolves with time, constructing a dataset $\mathbb{D}_N$ online.
-The design goal of our safe learning strategy is to ensure the recursive feasibility of the GP-CBF-SOCP.
-This will be accomplished by guaranteeing that the sufficient condition for pointwise feasibility of Lemma \ref{lemma:sufficient} always holds.
+The design goal of our algorithm is to maintain the feasibility of the GP-CBF-SOCP.
+Our main strategy to achieve this is to guarantee that the sufficient condition for pointwise feasibility of Lemma \ref{lemma:sufficient} always holds.
 By doing so, we ensure that there always exists a backup control direction $\usafe$ \eqref{eq:safe-direction} that can guarantee safety with a high probability.

-\begin{remark} Note that Lemma \ref{lemma:sufficient} is only a sufficient condition for feasibility of the SOCP \eqref{eq:gp-cbf-socp}, and that the problem could be feasible at $x\in \mathcal{X}$ even when the condition $\eigval(x|\mathbb{D}_N) <0$ of Lemma \ref{lemma:sufficient} does not hold.
-In fact, the necessary and sufficient feasibility condition is given in Theorem \ref{th:nec_and_suf}.
-However, if $\eigval(x|\mathbb{D}_N) <0$ does not hold, it means that there does not exist any control input direction at the current state that can serve as a backup safety direction, and the problem \eqref{eq:gp-cbf-socp} is only feasible at $x$ in this case if the CBF condition can be guaranteed with $u \to 0$.
-We believe that this situation is not desirable since the system might later on move towards states where the true CBF constraint cannot be satisfied unless a control input is applied, in which case the problem would become infeasible. \end{remark}
+\begin{remark} Note that Lemma \ref{lemma:sufficient} is only a sufficient condition for feasibility of the SOCP \eqref{eq:gp-cbf-socp}, and that the problem could be feasible at $x\in \mathcal{X}$ even when the condition $\eigval(x|\mathbb{D}_N) <0$ of Lemma \ref{lemma:sufficient} does not hold, as can be seen in Theorem \ref{th:nec_and_suf}.
+However, if $\eigval(x|\mathbb{D}_N) <0$ does not hold, it means that there does not exist any control input direction that can serve as a backup safety direction, and the SOCP is feasible at $x$ only if the CBF constraint can be satisfied with $u \to 0$.
+This situation is not desirable since the system might later on move towards states where the true CBF constraint cannot be satisfied unless a control input is applied, in which case the SOCP would become infeasible. \end{remark}